jafaryor/algorithms-and-data-structures/src/advanced/linear-program.md

 Consider, for example, the following generalization of the maximum-flow problem.
 Suppose that, in addition to a capacity `c(u, v)` for each edge `(u, v)`, we are given a real-valued costa `a(u, v)`.
 As in the maximum-flow problem, we assume that `c(u, v) = 0` if `(u, v) ∉ E`, and that there are no antiparallel edges.
 If we send `f_uv` units of flow over edge `(u, v)`, we incur a cost of `a(u, v) * f_uv`.
 We are also given a flow demand `d`.We wish to send `d` units of flow from `s` to `t` while minimizing the total cost incurred by the flow.
 This problem is known as the minimum-cost-flow problem.

 There are polynomial-time algorithms specifically designed for the minimum-cost-flow problem.
-We can, however,express the minimum-cost-flow problem as a linear program.
+We can, however, express the minimum-cost-flow problem as a linear program.
 The linear program looks similar to the one for the maximum-flow problem with the additional constraint  that the value of the flow be exactly `d` units,  and with the new objective function of minimizing the cost:

 ![min-cost-flow-linear-program](./images/min-cost-flow-linear-program.png)